nazra-inari/DSCI_554_project_repo/Milestone_2/Milestone_2_EDA.md

 ![](Milestone_2_EDA_files/figure-markdown_github/unnamed-chunk-8-1.png)

 **Interpretation**:
-The bar plot above shows that approximately 75% of the students had completed a Bachelors degree prior to joining MDS, while the remaining had completed a Masters degreee or higher.
+The bar plot above shows that approximately 75% of the students had completed a Bachelors degree prior to joining MDS, while the remaining had completed a Masters degree or higher.
 60% of the students of each of the two groups are happy with this program, and most of the other proportions of satisfactory levels look even across both groups.
 It doesn't seem like the level of prior education had an impact on the candidates satisfaction level.